 Short for light-emitting diode monitor, an LED monitor or LED display is a flat screen, flat-panel computer monitor or television.
 It has a very short depth and is light in terms of weight.
 The actual difference between this and a typical LCD monitor is the backlighting.
 The first LCD monitors used CCFL instead of LEDs to illuminate the screen.

 LED monitor advantages

-LED monitors offer many benefits when compared to those that are CCFL lit including:
+LED monitors offer many benefits compared to those that are CCFL backlit including:

 - Often less expensive.

 - Broader dimming range.